xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (scotth) Added Tree, Crucifix, Present, Candy Cane, Snowflake, and Heart Shapes to the VU Effect -- bug (dkulp)  Fix dimming curves that are different for R/G/B -- bug (dkulp)  Fix debug build popups on rendering on Linux
+   -- bug (craig)  Fix the output of the xScheduleData/GetModels.dat file format as json -- enh (scotth) Added Tree, Crucifix, Present, Candy Cane, Snowflake, and Heart Shapes to the VU Effect -- bug (dkulp)  Fix dimming curves that are different for R/G/B -- bug (dkulp)  Fix debug build popups on rendering on Linux